The Story of Hussain Hussaini – One Who Survived

 How it began

-Jakob Gatzka met Hussein in autumn 2012 when his family took him and five other boys from Afghanistan with them.
+Jakob Gatzka met Hussain in autumn 2012 when his family took him and five other boys from Afghanistan with them.
 “It was immediately clear to me that the escape issue would continue to engage me for some time.
 I wanted to find out everything that had led to the escape and what had happened.
-For some years I gave Hussein lessons in German and confidence developed.
+For some years I gave Hussain lessons in German and confidence developed.
 So far that he took me to Iran in 2015 and introduced me to his mother who lived there.
 At the time, I had already begun to translate his story into a film that will also be released as a book.”

 Learn more about the film

-Hussein Husseini is a member of the Hazara ethnic group.
+Hussain Hussaini is a member of the Hazara ethnic group.
 As a child he had to flee Afghanistan and came to Iran.
 As a teenager he had to leave Iran and came to Germany.

 The film was made between 2015 and 2018.
-Today, Hussein lives near Dachau and, after successfully completing his “Quali”, is training as a nursing assistant.
+Today, Hussain lives near Dachau and, after successfully completing his “Quali”, is training as a nursing assistant.
 He has a German residence permit and an Afghan passport.
 In two years, after successfully completing his integration course, he will receive a German passport.

 Most of the film was made privately, with financial contributions from individuals and with the support of the non-profit BUXUS STIFTUNG GmbH.
 The video equipment rental Nürnberg (Karl Wittmann) helped with the creation.

 Jakob Gatzka studied German language and philosophy, he was a guest student at the Hochschule für Fernsehen und Film in Munich, worked for director Dominik Graf and an agency, and he was a television author (SOKO Wismar, ZDF).